-The UNC Department of Otolaryngology/Head and Neck Surgery offers an AHNS-accredited one-year clinical fellowship position in Advanced Surgical Head and Neck Oncology and Micro-vascular Reconstruction.
-Fellowship director, Dr. Trevor Hackman, is pleased to offer this unique opportunity, which provides the highest quality training in the medical and surgical management of all areas of Head and Neck Oncology, including:
+The Division of Head and Neck Surgical Oncology offers an AHNS-accredited one-year clinical fellowship position in Advanced Surgical Head and Neck Oncology and Micro-vascular Reconstruction.
+The fellowship directors—Dr. Trevor Hackman and Dr. Jeffrey Blumberg—are pleased to offer this unique opportunity, which provides the highest quality training in the medical and surgical management of all areas of Head and Neck Oncology, including:

-The Department of Otolaryngology/Head and Neck Surgery is currently seeking candidates for a one-year clinical fellowship position in Pediatric Otolaryngology.
-The University is home to the North Carolina Children’s Hospital – ranked by U.S. News & World Report for the care of children with respiratory disorders.
+The Division of Pediatric Otolaryngology offers a one-year clinical fellowship position in Pediatric Otolaryngology.
+The University is home to the highly-respected North Carolina Children’s Hospital.
 Multi-disciplinary centers at UNC include the N.C.
-Children’s Airway Center, the UNC Craniofacial Center and the Children’s Cochlear Implant Center (CCIC).
+Children’s Airway Center, the UNC Craniofacial Center, and the Children’s Cochlear Implant Center (CCIC).
 Fellows also benefit from a significant experience in cleft lip and palate care through the Division of Plastic and Reconstructive Surgery.
 Call responsibilities are flexible and for pediatric ENT patients only.

-This one-year fellowship program provides comprehensive training in the medical and surgical management of sinonasal inflammatory disease, anterior and central skull base lesions (utilizing both endoscopic and/or open management), allergic disease, and orbital pathology.
+The Division of Rhinology, Allergy, and Endoscopic Skull Base Surgery offers an RTC-appproved one-year NeuroRhinology and Endoscopic Skull Base Surgery Fellowship.
+This program provides comprehensive training in the medical and surgical management of sinonasal inflammatory disease, anterior and central skull base lesions (utilizing both endoscopic and/or open management), allergic disease, and orbital pathology.
 Emphasis is also placed on research that ranges from basic science translational work to clinical trials.
 Our goal is to provide the highest-quality, broad-based training that will impart fellows with the knowledge and expertise to develop a successful tertiary Rhinology/skull base surgery practice.